 2. Explore the Latin Quarter

 The Latin Quarter is arguably one of the most beautiful parts of Galway.
 One of the best things to do here is to let go of your expectations and enjoy Galway as it is.
 Fall in love with its colorful buildings and cobblestone streets and find the best places to eat and shop.

-Definitely, it’s not one of the things to do in Galway for me.
+It’s not one of the things to do in Galway for me.
 But, as the locals admit, this activity gets whole lotta enthusiasts.
 Getting a pint of beer, preferably Irish Pale Ale or good old Guinness, is one of the most popular things to do in Galway among the locals and visitors alike.
-The amount of the local pubs (almost 500) certainly confirms this statement.
+The amount of the local pubs (almost 500) certainly confirms this.

 Pub… again.
-Yes, especially when it comes to O’Connors Famous Pub.
-But don’t worry, you can forget about beer at least for a while.
-Instead, join the Fireside Tour known as the shortest walking tour of Ireland.
+Yes, especially when it comes to O’Connor’s Famous Pub.
+But don’t worry, you can forget about the beer at least for a while.
+Instead, join the Fireside Tour, known as the shortest walking tour of Ireland.
 Here you’ll get a chance to learn Ireland’s history and culture through the pub’s collections of historical artifacts.

 5. Watch Buskers on Shop Street

 Besides the traditional Irish music, Galway is known for its buskers.
 Quite often you can find them on Shop Street, singing, dancing, and entertaining passerby.
 While other things to do in Galway ask for some effort from you, this activity easily comes to you while you are busy exploring the city.

 Located in the heart of Galway, Eyre Square is a small park with plenty of benches to relax and take a break from other things a local would do in the city.